 In level three, the analysis looks at the differences that occur during the work or real-world environment once the training program has been completed.

-By looking at changes in the behavior or actions, it is possible to see whether the training had an impact on mindset or knowledge or skill acquisition.
+By looking at changes in the behavior or actions, it’s possible to see whether the training had an impact on mindset, knowledge, or skill acquisition.

-It is difficult to pinpoint when an individual will utilize training information, so it should start at least three months from the completion of training.
-Observation, interviews, formal evaluations, surveys and feedback or ways to gather data.
+It’s difficult to pinpoint when an individual will utilize training information, so it should start at least three months from the completion of training.
+Observation, interviews, formal evaluations, surveys, and feedback or ways to gather data.